gerarddvb/Homebridge-on-RaspberryPi/README.md

+# This repo is outdated and is not maintained anymore.
+# For better and cheaper devices see https://github.com/RavenSystem/esp-homekit-devices/wiki/Home-Accessory-Architect
+# For better RPI camera see https://github.com/brutella/hkcam
+# This repo will continue at https://github.com/gerarddvb/Homebridge-HKCam-om-Pi-Zero-W/tree/master

-# Homebridge on Raspberry Pi 3
+# [OUTDATED] Homebridge on Raspberry Pi 3

-Example of Homebridge on RaspberryPi 3
+[OUTDATED] Example of Homebridge on RaspberryPi 3

 ## READ: https://github.com/nfarina/homebridge